KubernetesKubernetes

 bash

-helm upgrade kestra kestra/kestra -f values.yaml
+helm upgrade my-kestra kestra/kestra -f values.yaml

 export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/name=kestra,app.kubernetes.io/instance=kestra,app.kubernetes.io/component=standalone" -o jsonpath="{.items[0].metadata.name}")